 The North Slope oil boom began in the 1970s, flooding the state with money, industry, and people.
 By the 1980s having a house on the Hillside had become a status symbol, which changed the class and social structure of the sprawling neighborhood, as well as causing it to become overbuilt.
 Old homesteads were divided into smaller plots, which sold for exorbitant sums, and seemingly overnight the picturesque Hillside neighborhood became studded with massive new homes, each with a west-facing wall of glass to take in the sunsets and mountain vistas across Cook Inlet.

 I’ve said many times that if I could choose one decade to relive, it’d be the 1970s.
 There were perhaps a quarter of the people living in South Anchorage as there are now, and the Rabbit Creek neighborhood was primarily woodland, with the occasional former farmstead being used to board horses, or waiting to be sold to real estate developers.
 This is where we played, fished, camped overnight, rode dirt bikes and snow machines, and built tree forts.
-This is where my friend Scott and I smoked sneaked cigarettes, before riding our bikes down to the Abbott-O-Rabbit baseball fields, which bordered my grandparents’ former homestead.
-This is the time when the main body of music referred to as “Classic Rock” was new, and which we listened to on small transistor radios that accompanied us everywhere.
+This is where my friends Scott, Gib, and I smoked sneaked cigarettes, before riding our bikes down to the Abbott-O-Rabbit baseball fields, which bordered my grandparents’ former homestead.
+This was where we tried cannabis for the first time, and where coming of age rode the tail end of the sexual revolution, before the AIDS pandemic changed everyone’s approach to physical intimacy forever.
+This is the period when the main body of music referred to as “Classic Rock” was new, and which we listened to on small transistor radios that accompanied us everywhere.
 The music that is the deepest part of the soundtrack of my life, and that evokes the most nostalgia and fond memories (this period also overlapped with the disco era, and a bit of that seeped into my soundtrack as well).

 The neighborhood is a full-on suburb now, with much of the woodland gone.
 Older homes evoke memories of friends long since moved away, or tragedy that tore families apart, and some have been demolished entirely.
-It’s a bittersweet stroll wherein fond memories are overshadowed by heartache and loss, and new information leads one’s mind down a rabbit hole of what might have been.
+It’s a bittersweet stroll wherein fond memories are overshadowed by heartache and loss, and newly discovered information leads one’s mind down rabbit holes of what might have been.
 Old wounds are reopened, and this is how we are haunted.

 The Anchorage of the 1970s was much more rough-and-tumble than today, although, being immersed in it, we didn’t really think of it that way, as the underworld side primarily affected those who were active participants.
 It’s only through the lens of history that we can look back, catalog events, and understand how lucky we must’ve been to make it through.
 The pipeline boom flooded the city with transient construction workers, as well as the tertiary industries catering to oilfield companies, employees, and their families.
 Cops and judges were dirty, drugs and prostitution flowed freely, and in the underground trades, deals gone fatally awry seemed to be a daily occurrence.
-The local outlaw motorcycle club beefed with bar and strip club owners for a slice of the vice pie, and the unnamed local mob established themselves as a force not to be crossed.
-It seems now as if every successful real estate developer of the era had fingers in multiple ventures, some above board some below, and frequently operated even their “legal” businesses outside the law.
-“After hours” gambling clubs were run from old houses in shady neighborhoods, and shootouts frequently occurred outside theses establishments (some of the most vicious bouncers ever to grace the city kept the guns from coming inside the premises, but everyone had something in their vehicles).
+The local outlaw motorcycle club beefed with bar and strip club owners for a slice of the vice pie, and the unnamed local mob, a loosely-formed coalition of shady business owners, established themselves as a force not to be crossed.
+It seems now as if every successful real estate developer of the era had their fingers in multiple ventures, some above board and some below, and frequently operated even their “legal” businesses outside the law.
+“After hours” gambling clubs were run from old houses in shady neighborhoods, and shootouts frequently occurred outside these establishments (some of the most vicious bouncers ever to grace the city kept the guns from coming inside the premises, but everyone who showed up kept something in their vehicles).
 At least two notorious serial killers were operating concurrently in this boom-town atmosphere with a police force not yet comprehensive enough to cover all of the new ground.

 Now considered a “small big city,” Anchorage is still small town among the core of old-timers, and there’s one degree of separation from anyone.
 When meeting someone new a good ice-breaking game to play is “Okay, who do we know in common?”
 Because I promise it’ll be several people.
 Reading accounts of old crimes in news stories, remembering when they happened, and realizing how close we were to them is very sobering, and begins to put long-held trauma into perspective.

 I wanted this story to capture the twilight between innocence and the darkness that reality can become; the precarious tightrope between halcyonic idyll and a waking nightmare.
 I can’t think of a more fitting backdrop than my community during my formative years.
+This is a work of fiction, based on actual events and people.
+One could consider it a ghost story, in the same manner in which good science fiction should encapsulate a high degree of possibility.
 Names have been changed out of respect for the dead and their families, or to protect the privacy of those who are still living.
-Dates have been altered and events and persons are sometimes combined in a composite format in order to follow a cohesive storyline rather than as a chronology of unrelated situations.
+Dates have been altered and events and persons are sometimes combined into a composite format in order to follow a cohesive storyline rather than as a chronology of unrelated situations.
+Entirely fictitious characters and events have also been added.
 But the core events written herein actually happened, either to myself or to people with whom I was closely associated, between the years 1976 and 1980.

 February 12, 2022, Knik, Alaska.